-- Water: one gallon of water per person per day for at least three days, for drinking and sanitation.
+- Water: one gallon of water per person per day for two weeks, for drinking and sanitation.

-- Food, at least a three-day supply of non-perishable food.
+- Food: a two week supply of non-perishable food.
 A battery-powered or hand-crank radio and a NOAA Weather Radio with tone alert and extra batteries for both.

 - A flashlight and extra batteries.

 - A dust mask to help filter contaminated air and plastic sheeting and duct tape to shelter-in-place

 - Moist towelettes, garbage bags and plastic ties for personal sanitation.
 Wrench or pliers to turn off utilities.
 A can opener for food (if kit contains canned food).

 For more information on emergency preparedness and other survival kits, visit the FEMA website.